Chapter 19:

 “Get off of me!” screamed Jadwiga.

-Kitezh was blinded.
+Kitezh was blinded by Jadwiga's sand attack.
 She let go Jadwiga’s right arm, and went straight for her backpack.

 She tried to yank out whatever she could find.
 However, something was tickling her hand.
-Kitezh was not just seeing things from the dirt in her eyes.
+Kitezh was not just seeing things through the dirt in her eyes.
 Those lines were indeed alive.

 The lines appeared to be squiggly drawings of people moving around.
 They were trying to attack Kitezh.
 However, they’re just threads.
-They can’t do much.
+They couldn’t do much.

-Kitezh could feel the gemstones in the backpack, and attempt to pull them out.
+Kitezh could feel the gemstones in the backpack and attempted to pull them out.
 She could feel something pulling her hand, and something pulling on the object that she’s holding.
 Jadwiga was pulling her arm out, and the threads were assisting Jadwiga to keep Kitezh’s hands off her possessions.

-As mentioned though, these threads are threads.
+As mentioned, though, these threads are just threads.
 Kitezh had a small thumb war with the threads, flicking them away from whatever she was trying to grab.
-However, the threads were now trying to hide the gemstones Kitezh was trying to use as a weapon.
+However, the threads were now trying to hide the gemstones that Kitezh was trying to steal.

 As a last resort, Kitezh grabbed whatever she could get her hands on inside the bag.
-She allowed Jadwiga to pull her arm out once she had acquired something smooth and round.
+She allowed Jadwiga to pull her arm out once she had acquired something smooth and round in her hands.
 It was a bottle, but full of contents unknown to Kitezh.

-“I don’t know what it is, but worth a shot!” thought Kitezh.
+“I don’t know what it is, but it's worth a shot!” thought Kitezh.

 SMASH!